CS-3372-Anonymous-Credential-Experiment/Vi-Anonymous-Credential/README.md

 ⸻

-🔧 Project Components
+## 🔧 Project Components

-	•	Accumulator
+### 🧩 Accumulator
-Represents the pairing-based accumulator structure.
-Includes a simple main function for testing and demonstration purposes.
+Represents the core bilinear pairing-based accumulator structure.
+Includes logic for initializing, updating, and testing accumulator behavior via a simple `main` function.

-	•	Credential
+### 📜 Credential
-Defines a credential object, which includes a BBS+ signature over a list of attribute values (messages) issued by the issuer.
+Defines a credential that includes:
+- A BBS+ signature over a list of attribute values (messages).
+- The issuer's public key.
+This object models the credential held by the user.

-	•	Commitment
+### 🔐 Commitment
-Implements the logic for hiding sensitive information using the Pedersen commitment scheme.
+Implements Pedersen-style commitments to hide sensitive message values.
+Used during zero-knowledge proof generation to ensure privacy.

-	•	Witness
+### 🧾 Witness
-Holds the values that a user (holder) retains and uses to generate zero-knowledge proofs (ZKPs) of valid credential ownership and revocation status.
+Contains the data a credential holder maintains to prove non-revocation:
+- A private scalar `x`
+- A Pedersen commitment `c_x`
+- A trapdoor witness `w_x_t`
+- The credential's BBS+ signature

 ⸻